CaptainVC/Topsis_calculator/README.md

 and along with this, you will also have to upload the input data csv fileand provide intial weights and impacts and last but not least, target email i.e. where the final dataset will be emailed**

+## If you want to use the calculator, kindly write your source email and password in the 'credentials.txt' file and then save and run it